linas/i370-bigfoot/README.md

   GNU GLibC, and a shell.
 A port of glibc was begun, as well as of a very basic shell.
 * Help from lots of people.
-The following folks made significant contributions to the project: Dan, who taught me VM and System/390 principles of operation; Neale Ferguson, who contributed multiple files, and Peter Schulte-Stracke, who contributed the PSA definition and string inlines.
+The following folks made significant contributions to the project: Dan Lepore, who taught me VM and System/390 principles of operation, and, more generally, how to debug;
+  Neale Ferguson, who contributed multiple files, and Peter Schulte-Stracke, who contributed the PSA definition and string inlines.
+  Later, at Princeton, Melinda Varian granted access to online VM systems to continue development.

 The bundle of all of the above was given the project name of [Bigfoot](https://linas.org/linux/i370-bigfoot.html) alluding to the